mmuratarat/mmuratarat.github.io/_posts/2019-09-01-regularized-linear-models.md

 Note that regularization parameter needs to be added to the cost function during training.
 Once the model is trained, you want to evaluate the model's performance using the unregularized performance measure.

-The criterion to be minimized can be reformulated using matrix algebra in order to obtain a closed-form solution.
 The cost function for ridge regression is expressed as

 $$
 \begin{split}